marijnh/Eloquent-JavaScript/04_data.md

 These somewhat silly names are the traditional terms for operations on a _((stack))_.
-A stack, in programming, is a ((data structure)) that allows you to push values into it and pop them out again in the opposite order—the thing that was added last is removed first.
+A stack, in programming, is a ((data structure)) that allows you to push values into it and pop them out again in the opposite order, so the thing that was added last is removed first.
 These are common in programming—you might remember the function ((call stack)) from [the previous chapter](functions#stack), which is an instance of the same idea.

 ## Objects